leddoo/kibi/plan/main.md

             - walk bbs, collect subset edges.
             - fill subet bit matrix.
     - compute liveness.
+    - bbir validation.
+        - `out` is `in` of successors.
+        - `in` of entry is empty, `out` of `ret` block is empty.
+        - stack size is 0 on bb entry/exit.
+        - stack doesn't underflow.
+    - stuff:
+        - faster ivar assignment restore: linked list of latest assignment. store head, then walk list and clear values until reach old head. could combine with "assignment index" for inst cache. though that would be linear again, so flush would prob be simpler. well, flush is linear too, cause hash map, unless create new empty one.
+        - always gen jp for `do`, but only arg if not unit, otherwise return unitmk.
+        - incr:
+            - env proxy (or just change the env api), separate functions for accessing type and value for more granularity. add task to hash set on symbol.
+                - should prob just change env api. then lsp queries might also "just work".
+            - thinking do use generational indices and keep it simple. so basically the current data structures but "mutable", and custom/simple dependency tracking for state (env/traits/impls).
+            - might want some “env scope” object for imports, or import set is part of cache key for queries.
     - stmt source info.
     - mutability validation.
     - uninit validation.